Hero

 "Pricing forced us to track less."
 Some users report deliberately limiting their tracking to stay within budget, which defeats the purpose of having comprehensive analytics.

-To be fair, there are also plenty of users who think Mixpanel provides good value, especially compared to building custom analytics infrastructure.
+To be fair, many users think Mixpanel provides good value, especially compared to building custom analytics infrastructure.
 The complaints tend to come from teams that have scaled beyond the free tier and are comparing costs to alternatives.

 Since you're reading this on the OpenPanel blog, let's be upfront about how we compare.
-We built OpenPanel specifically as a more affordable alternative to Mixpanel, so we think the comparison is worth making.
+We built OpenPanel specifically as a more affordable alternative to Mixpanel.

-Here's how the pricing stacks up at different event volumes:
+Here's how pricing stacks up at different event volumes:

 50MContact sales$900

-*Mixpanel's free tier covers up to 20M events, but with limited features
+*Mixpanel's free tier covers up to 1M events but with limited features (5 saved reports per seat, no Group Analytics, no data export, limited cohorts).

-At 20 million events, OpenPanel is about 77% cheaper than Mixpanel's Growth plan.
+At 10 million events, OpenPanel is ~86% cheaper than Mixpanel's Growth plan.
 But the pricing difference is only part of the story.

-What's included matters.
-With OpenPanel pricing, everything is included.
+Everything is included.
+With OpenPanel pricing, all features are included at every tier.
 Unlimited websites, unlimited users, unlimited dashboards.
-There are no tiers within tiers, no add-ons, no "contact sales for this feature."
-You pick your event volume and that's your price.
+No tiers within tiers, no add-ons, no "contact sales for this feature."
+Pick your event volume and that's your price.

-Self-hosting is an option.
-If you want to go even further on cost savings, you can self-host OpenPanel for free.
-Your only cost is the infrastructure itself, which can be surprisingly affordable.
-A decent VPS can handle millions of events and costs maybe $20-50/month.
+Self-hosting is free.
+If you want maximum cost control, you can self-host OpenPanel for free.
+Your only cost is infrastructure — a decent VPS can handle millions of events for $20-50/month.

 Privacy by default.
 OpenPanel uses cookieless tracking out of the box.
 No cookie consent banners needed.
-This isn't just about compliance, it means you get more accurate data because you're not losing users who decline cookies.
+This means more accurate data because you're not losing users who decline cookies.

 Obviously, we're biased here.
-Mixpanel has been around longer, has more integrations, and has a larger team building features.
+Mixpanel has been around longer, has more integrations, and has a larger team.
 If you need very specific capabilities that only Mixpanel offers, it might be worth the premium.
 But for most teams doing product analytics, OpenPanel covers the core use cases at a fraction of the cost.

 Tips for Managing Mixpanel Costs

 Be intentional about what you track.
 Don't track everything just because you can.
 Define your key metrics and the events that feed into them.
-You can always add more tracking later if you need it.
+You can always add more tracking later.

 Use the startup program if you qualify.
-That free year gives you runway to grow before you need to worry about analytics costs.
+That free year gives you runway to grow before analytics costs hit.

 Consider annual billing.
 Mixpanel typically offers 10-15% discounts for annual commitments.
 If you're confident you'll stick with the tool, this is easy savings.

 Audit your tracking regularly.
-Over time, teams tend to accumulate tracking that's no longer used.
+Over time, teams accumulate tracking that's no longer used.
 Old features get deprecated, experiments end, but the events keep flowing.
-A quarterly audit can help you trim unnecessary events.
+A quarterly audit can trim unnecessary events.

 Making the Decision

-Mixpanel is a good product.
+Mixpanel is a solid product.
 The analytics are powerful, the UI is well-designed, and there's a reason it's one of the most popular tools in the category.

 But pricing matters.
-If you're a growing startup watching your runway, or a bootstrapped company keeping costs lean, or an enterprise trying to justify spend to finance, you need to factor in the true cost of your analytics stack.
+If you're a growing startup watching your runway, a bootstrapped company keeping costs lean, or an enterprise trying to justify spend to finance — you need to understand the true cost of your analytics stack.

 The questions to ask yourself: